mbolam/mmt/2a-converting.md

 Tools like MarcEdit, pymarc, OpenRefine, and XSLT can be used to convert metadata files.

+When converting files back and forth, remember to implement smart file naming conventions:
+* Be consistent
+* Be descriptive
+* Be distinctive

 ## Converting between .mrk and .mrc using MarcEdit

 {% include figure.html img="marcedit_home.jpg" alt="MarcEdit home screen" caption="MarcEdit home screen" width="100%" %}